 Who we are

-If you do need help, we will work together with you and your family to decide what support you need to have good mental health and wellbeing.
-Our aim is to help young people get the support they need to tackle any problems early on before they get worse, and to act quickly if they do.
+If you do need help, CAMHS will work together with you and your family to decide what support you need to have good mental health and wellbeing.
+Their aim is to help young people get the support they need to tackle any problems early on before they get worse, and to act quickly if they do.

-We also work closely with Warrington Council, schools, school nurses, social services and other local organisations to make sure you can access the right support, in the right place and at the right time.
+North West Boroughs Healthcare NHS Foundation Trust, Warrington Council, local schools, school nurses, social services and other local organisations including Kooth and St Joseph’s Family Centre, all work closely together to provide CAMHS services across Warrington, to make sure you can access the right support, in the right place and at the right time.

 How to access our service

-We have set up weekly drop-in cafés so you can speak to a mental health professional about any concerns you have.
-No matter how big or small, our staff will talk to you and ask questions about your difficulties, then offer advice and signpost you on to other local services that can help if needed.
+If you have any concerns about your mental health and wellbeing, you can come along to our weekly Mind Works drop-in cafés so you can speak to a mental health professional about any concerns you have.
+No matter how big or small, our staff will talk to you and ask questions about your difficulties, then offer advice and signpost you to other local services that can help if needed.

-If you have any questions you can call us on 01925 579 405.
-Your parents or carers can also call us on this number too if they’d like to speak to someone.
+If you have any questions you can call CAMHS directly on 01925 575 904.
+Your parents or carers can also call us too if they’d like to speak to someone.

 We also accept referrals from other health professionals who may be working with you, such as your GP, health visitor, school nurse or social worker.
 If you are a health professional and would like to make a referral for one of your patients, visit the health professionals section of our website to download the referral form.

 Our Warrington CAMHS team is based at the Alders on Birch Avenue, on the same site as our Fairhaven Young People's Unit.
-The Alders has free parking for all staff and visitors.
+The building has free parking for staff and visitors.

 As with the rest of our buildings, The Alders and Fairhaven are smokefree.
 This means that smoking is not permitted anywhere inside the building or in the site grounds.
 For more information on this, please visit the smokefree page our website.